Blida: History

 No ancient center preceded the city.
 It was identified with the town of Mitidja in the Middle Ages which was ruined during the Beni Ghania campaigns.
 The present town was founded by Moors—principally by Sidi Ahmed El-Kebir—in the 16th century.

-The town was rebuilt according to a grid plan following an earthquake in 1825 on a site about a mile distant from the ruins.
+The town was rebuilt according to a grid plan following an earthquake in March 1825 on a site about a mile distant from the ruins.
 It numbers among its buildings several mosques and churches, extensive barracks and a large military hospital.
 The principal square, the place d'Armes, is surrounded by arcaded houses and shaded by trees.
 The center of a fertile district, and a post on one of the main routes in the country, Blida has a flourishing trade, chiefly in oranges and flour.
 The orange groves contain over 50,000 trees, and in April the air for miles round is laden with the scent of the orange blossoms.
 In the public gardens is a group of magnificent olive trees.
 The products of the neighboring cork trees and cedar groves are a source of revenue to the town.
 Sidi Ahmed El-Kebir, Blida's founder, is buried in Sidi El-Kebir (an area named after him).

 A mosque was built by order of Khair-ed-din Barbarossa, and under the Turks the town was of some importance.
 It was intricately rebuilt of interconnecting alleyways and streets, and was made accessible through the existing six major gates.
 The gates were as follows: